-Worker Retraining is a state-funded program designed to help eligible individuals update their job skills and return to employment.
+Worker Retraining is a state-funded program designed to help dislocated workers update their job skills and return to employment.

-- Potential funding for tuition and course-related fees
+- Potential funding for tuition and course fees

 - Liaison to Trade Adjustment Assistance (TAA), WIOA, and other agencies